-Third-degree felony: Possession of more than one gram but less than four is a third-degree felony.
-A third-degree felony is punishable by two to 10 years in prison and a fine up to $10,000.
+- More than one gram but less than four grams: Third-degree felony punishable by two to 10 years in prison and a fine of up to $10,000

-Second-degree felony: Possession of more than four grams but less than 200 is a second-degree felony.
-If convicted, you could spend two to 20 years in prison and a fine that can cost up to $10,000.
+- More than four grams but less than 400 grams: Second-degree felony punishable by two to 20 years in prison and a fine of up to $10,000

 Possession of drugs in penalty group III are penalized as follows:

-Class A misdemeanor: Possession of less than 28 grams is a class A misdemeanor.
-A class A misdemeanor is punished by up to a year in jail, a fine up to $4,000, or both a fine and jail time.
+- Less than 28 grams: Class A misdemeanor punishable by up to a year in jail, a fine of up to $4,000, or both a fine and jail time

-Third-degree felony: Possession of more than 28 grams but less than 200 is a third-degree felony.
-You could spend two to 10 years in prison and be required to pay a fine of up to $10,000.
+- More than 28 grams but less than 200 grams: Third-degree felony punishable by two to 10 years in prison and a fine of up to $10,000

-Second-degree felony: Possession of more than 200 grams but less than 400 is a second-degree felony.
-A second-degree felony is punishable by two to 20 years behind bars and a fine up to $10,000.
+- More than 200 grams but less than 400 grams: Second-degree felony punishable by two to 20 years in prison and a fine of up to $10,000

 Another common prescription drug charge in Texas is prescription fraud.
 Several examples of prescription drug fraud include:

 - Forging prescriptions: This can happen when a patient steals a slip from a doctor’s prescription pad.
-The offender typically writes the prescription for himself or herself as a fictitious person.
+The offender typically writes the prescription for themselves as a fictitious person.